Tida-Support/DCTL-TripleHueBend/README.md

 - Saturation Power: Initially set at 2.0, this slider determines how much saturation influences the blending process, enhancing the push-pull dynamics.
 - Saturation Slope: This slider allows for further refinement of the blending curve based on saturation, enabling either smooth or aggressive transitions in color adjustments.

 ### Luminance control:
 - Luminance Power: Influences how brightness impacts blending behavior.
 - Luminance Slope: Modifies the blending curve based on luminance, allowing for nuanced brightness adjustments.

-## Exclusion of Neutral Colors
-Importantly, the Triple-Hue-Bend DCTL is designed to exclude the influence of neutral colors—namely white, gray, and black.
-This ensures that the focus remains on vibrant color adjustments without interference from these neutral tones, allowing for more precise control over the color palette.

-## Swirl Feature
+### Swirl Feature
 Additionally, the DCTL includes a Swirl checkbox that enables a unique "swirl" behavior in hue adjustments.
 When activated, this feature introduces a circular bending effect around the target hues.

-## Skip Hue 3 Feature
+### Skip Hue 3 Feature
 The addition of the Skip Hue 3 checkbox allows for quick exclusion of the third hue from the color shift.
 When enabled, Target Hue 3 is skipped, and no color adjustments are made to that particular hue, simplifying the grading process when the third hue isn't required.

+## Exclusion of Neutral Colors
+Importantly, the Triple-Hue-Bend DCTL is designed to exclude the influence of neutral colors—namely white, gray, and black.
+This ensures that the focus remains on vibrant color adjustments without interference from these neutral tones, allowing for more precise control over the color palette.